-Gazette writer Sarah Sweeney sat down with James Wood, professor of the practice of literary criticism and a book critic with The New Yorker, to discuss his new book, “The Fun Stuff.”
+Gazette writer Sarah Sweeney sat down with James Wood, a professor of the practice of literary criticism and a critic with The New Yorker, to discuss his new book, “The Fun Stuff.”
 Covering a range of topics — the rigors of writing, listening to and playing music, his resemblance to Pete Townshend — Wood was candid, incisive, and, most importantly, fun.

 WOOD: When I revise these pieces, I try to make them a bit more timeless, and a bit less local.
 I take out specific references to books being new — because I’m often reviewing a new book by someone — or I might take out any other obviously trivial or small references made at the moment in the piece.
 Sometimes I rewrite them a bit so there’s a broader argument than I was able to do in the piece.
 In general, that would be the approach — to try to “essay-fy” the review.

 GAZETTE: What are your reading rituals?
 When you write do you listen to music or do you prefer silence?

 WOOD: I tend to write at nighttime — a bad habit I got into years ago when I was working at The Guardian and had to write lots of short pieces.
 I continued that bad habit when I came to the U.S. because I was still writing a lot for the U.K. and it was weirdly convenient to finish something at about 4 or 5 in the morning, so the editors in London would get it at around 10 a.m.
 Otherwise, I don’t have any rituals.
 I don’t generally listen to music because I find it hard not to listen to the music.
 When I write, it’s generally quiet and generally at home.

 GAZETTE: What do you read every day, in your general life?